Where to pick your own pumpkin in and around Brighton

 Sompting Pumpkins

 Sadly, the brilliant Slindon Pumpkins stopped trading in 2020 (remember their genius displays?) but we also love this pumpkin-picking patch in Sompting – near Lancing.
-There you can run wheelbarrow wild across 15 acres – avoiding The Pumpkin Slasher’s brilliant scarecrows – gathering up some of their 60,000 pumpkins featuring 32 varieties in every shape and size.
-They’re operating as a family-run experience again this year with plenty of activities to get stuck into, including some Halloween-y crafts, plus plenty of local food and drink offerings (pumpkin-spiced lattes forever), including loaded fries from friends of BOTI Summit Tasty and sweet treats from Caroline’s Dairy.
+There you can run wheelbarrow wild across 15 acres – avoiding The Pumpkin Slasher’s brilliant scarecrows – gathering up some of their 70,000 pumpkins featuring some 20 varieties in every shape and size.
+They’re operating as a family-run experience again this year with plenty of activities to get stuck into, including some Halloween-y crafts, tractor trailor rides, and plenty of local food and drink offerings (pumpkin-spiced cookies!).

 Halewick Lane, Sompting, Lancing BN15 0NE (next to the A27)